opensearch-project/job-scheduler/README.md

 ## Code of Conduct

-This project has adopted an [Open Source Code of Conduct](https://www.opensearch.org/codeofconduct.html).
+This project has adopted the [Amazon Open Source Code of Conduct](CODE_OF_CONDUCT.md).
+For more information see the [Code of Conduct FAQ](https://aws.github.io/code-of-conduct-faq), or contact [opensource-codeofconduct@amazon.com](mailto:opensource-codeofconduct@amazon.com) with any additional questions or comments.

-## Security issue notifications
+## Security

 If you discover a potential security issue in this project we ask that you notify AWS/Amazon Security via our [vulnerability reporting page](http://aws.amazon.com/security/vulnerability-reporting/).
 Please do **not** create a public GitHub issue.

+## License

+This project is licensed under the [Apache v2.0 License](./LICENSE.txt)

-## Licensing
+## Copyright

-See the [LICENSE](./LICENSE.txt) file for our project's licensing.
-We will ask you to confirm the licensing of your contribution.
+Copyright 2020-2021 Amazon.com, Inc. or its affiliates.
+All Rights Reserved.